Grief at Christmas

 On Christmas Eve or Christmas Day, hold a special graveside memorial service honoring the person who died.
 This will give everyone a chance to connect with their feelings about the deceased person.
 Activities to include in the memorial service are:

-• Singing a few special holiday songs
+• Singing a few special holiday songs.

-• Reading a few favorite Bible passages or poems
+• Reading a few favorite Bible passages or poems.

-• A photographic slide show at the Christmas celebration
+• A photographic slideshow at the Christmas celebration.

-• Placing favorite flowers or grave blankets on the headstone
+• Placing favorite flowers or grave blankets on the headstone.

-• Have a special Mass or religious service held in the deceased person's memory
+• Have a special Mass or religious service held in the deceased person's memory.

 Create New Family Traditions

 Grief at Christmas can be eased by changing family traditions that normally would make you sad.
 If it is a parent you grieve, then make your holiday festivities different than what they were when he or she was alive.
-Change the location of the celebration or just do things different if that is what you prefer.
+Change the location of the celebration or just do things differently if that is what you prefer.
 If it was a child who passed away, consider including him or her in your celebration:

 • Put up a stocking with the child's name on it